 Satisfactory Academic Progress (SAP) is defined as the successful progression through an academic program.
-Every student must maintain satisfactory academic progress in order to remain enrolled at the college, and to remain eligible to receive federal financial aid.
+Every student must maintain satisfactory academic progress in order to remain enrolled at the college; for Title IV and non-Title IV recipients regardless of enrollment status (e.g., full-time or part-time) or educational program.
 For federal financial aid eligibility purposes, for both clock hour and credit hour programs, satisfactory academic progress will be evaluated at the end of each payment period.
 Payment periods for clock hour diploma programs are based on successful completion of both clock hours and weeks of instruction.
 Payment periods for credit hour diploma programs are based on successful completion of both credit units and weeks of instruction.
 All associate degree programs are standard-term programs, and each quarter term is a payment period.